holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 A Circle may add Accountabilities or Domains to its own Facilitator or Secretary Role, as well as amend or remove those additions.
 No Circle may amend or remove the Purpose of either Role, nor any Accountabilities or Domains placed on those Roles by this Constitution.

-### 1.5 Circle Leads
+### 1.4 Circle Leads

 Anyone serving as a Role Lead for a Role also automatically fills a ***“Circle Lead Role”*** within that Role's internal Circle, and is thus a ***“Circle Lead”*** while acting in that capacity.
 The Circle Lead Role holds the overall Purpose of that broader Role, and all Accountabilities on that Role to the extent they are not covered by Roles or processes within the Circle.
-The Circle Lead Role also holds a Domain over all Role assignments to the Circle's Roles.

 The Anchor Circle has no Circle Leads, unless a Policy of the Circle says otherwise.

+#### 1.4.1 Assigning Roles

+A Circle Lead controls the Circle's Role assignments and may assign any Role within the Circle to anyone willing to fill it, including to several people simultaneously.
+Anyone so assigned may later resign from filling the Role, unless they’ve agreed otherwise.
+A Circle Lead may also revoke an assignment to any Role within the Circle at any time.

+A Circle Lead may further focus a Role assignment on only a specific area or context, if all elements in the Role definition are still relevant within that focus.
+When a focus is used, each assignment focus is treated like an entirely separate Role, and the Role's Purpose, Accountabilities, and Domains apply only within the focus specified for each assignment.

+No one other than a Circle Lead may assign a Role or revoke a Role assignment within the Circle, unless the Circle has delegated control of Role assignments to a different Role or process.
+A Policy may further constrain Role assignments or removals.

+#### 1.4.2 Covering Unfilled Roles

+Whenever a Role in a Circle is unfilled, each Circle Lead is automatically considered a Role Lead of the unfilled Role as well.

+When a Role is filled only by people who are not Partners of the Organization, then each Circle Lead is automatically considered a Role Lead of that Role as well.
+However, this default assignment only applies to the extent that the non-Partners are not actively fulfilling relevant responsibilities and duties that a Partner would have.

-#### 1.5.1 Defining Priorities & Strategies
+#### 1.4.3 Defining Priorities & Strategies

 A Circle Lead may judge the relative value of potential Circle efforts to resolve priority conflicts across Roles.
 A Circle Lead may also define a ***“Strategy”*** for the Circle, or many Strategies, which are heuristics that guide prioritization in the Circle.

-#### 1.5.2 Routing External References
+#### 1.4.4 Routing External References

 Whenever Governance outside the Circle references the Circle itself or any Role in the Circle, a Circle Lead may update that reference to instead refer to another Role in the Circle.
 This clarification is not considered a change to that Circle's Governance.

-#### 1.5.3 Amending the Circle Lead Role
+#### 1.4.5 Amending the Circle Lead Role

 A Circle may not modify the Purpose of its Circle Lead Role, nor remove the Role.

 A Circle may add Accountabilities or Domains to the Circle Lead Role, and later remove these additions.
 However, any additions automatically apply to every Sub-Circle's Circle Lead Role as well, recursively.
 A Circle may not add Accountabilities or Domains just to its own Circle Lead Role, or any only relevant within that Circle.

 A Circle may remove any Accountabilities, Domains, authorities, or functions of its own Circle Lead Role.
 It can do this either by placing them on another Role in the Circle, or by defining an alternate means of enacting them.
-Doing this automatically removes the relevant element from the Circle's Circle Lead Role, for as long as the delegation remains in place.
+Doing this automatically removes the relevant element or authority from the Circle's Circle Lead Role, for as long as the delegation remains in place.

 ## Article 2: Distributed Authority Structure